Caddle Recommends: Travelling the United Kingdom

 If you’re a fish & chips fanatic, this is the place to be!
 London gets a ringing endorsement from Mark, who savoured the fish & chips he ate almost every day of his 10-day tour.

-“From restaurants to street vendors serving your meal in a newsprint cone, you won’t ever be too far from a fish & chips place!” he says.
+“From restaurants to street vendors serving your meal in a newsprint cone, you won’t ever be too far from a fish & chips place!”

 For those who crave Indian fare, many are BYOB (Bring Your Own Beer), so check out the brick lane area for leading establishments and stop at a local convenience store if you’d like wine with your dinner.